International Education Projects: Senegal

 United States Agency for International Development

-RTI leads the Education Priorité Qualité (EPQ) Program to assist Senegal in decentralizing its teacher preparation process, improve school governance and management, strengthen students' basic skills in reading and math, and provide life and employability opportunities for middle school youth.
+In a four-year project with the US Agency for International Development, RTI helped Senegal decentralize its teacher preparation process; improve school policy, systems, and governance; strengthen students' basic skills in reading and math; and provide life and employability opportunities for middle school youth.

 FHI360 / U.S. Agency for International Development (USAID)

-The USAID/Basic Education project is a five-year initiative that focuses on improving access, quality, and governance of the middle school education system in Senegal.
-This program falls within the scope of the Programme Decennal de l'Education et de la Formation (PDEF), a ten-year education and training plan that focuses on improving access, quality and management of the Senegalese education system.
+The USAID/Basic Education project was a five-year initiative that focused on improving access, quality, and governance of the middle school education system in Senegal.
+This program fell within the scope of the Programme Decennal de l'Education et de la Formation (PDEF), a ten-year education and training plan that focuses on improving access, quality and management of the Senegalese education system.

-The project supports the fulfillment of the PDEF vision through five components and two units.
-RTI leads the Governance and Management component and the Monitoring and Evaluation unit of the project.
+The project supported the fulfillment of the PDEF vision through five components and two units.
+RTI led the Governance and Management component and the Monitoring and Evaluation unit of the project.

-- Vulnerable Children: providing vulnerable children, including girls, with a quality education or professional training and returning estranged children to their families
+- Vulnerable Children: provided vulnerable children, including girls, with a quality education or professional training and returning estranged children to their families

-- Governance and Management: improving management and governance in education, increasing parental, business, and local community participation in governance
+- Governance and Management: improved management and governance in education, increasing parental, business, and local community participation in governance

-- Public-Private Partnership: increasing private sector contributions to education by expanding partnerships between the public and private sectors
+- Public-Private Partnership: increased private sector contributions to education by expanding partnerships between the public and private sectors

-- Information Technology and Communication: providing internet connectivity for increased access to quality educational information and resources in schools and their surrounding communities
+- Information Technology and Communication: provided internet connectivity for increased access to quality educational information and resources in schools and their surrounding communities

-- Small Grants Program: providing small grants to local NGOs and CBOs to assist talibes and students at risk of dropping out to stay in school and to monitor their progress
+- Small Grants Program: provided small grants to local NGOs and CBOs to assist talibes and students at risk of dropping out to stay in school and to monitor their progress

-- Monitoring and Evaluation: ensuring the efficient management and effective performance of the project towards its goals and objectives.
+- Monitoring and Evaluation: ensured the efficient management and effective performance of the project towards its goals and objectives.